 Rheumatoid arthritis beginning after age 60 is called age-RA, whereas juvenile idiopathic arthritis manifests before the age of 16.
 Juvenile idiopathic arthritis can be further divided into subcategories, including systemic-onset arthritis (also known as Still’s disease), among others.

 Differential diagnosis of rheumatoid arthritis roughly includes the other diseases of the rheumatic type.
 These include, for example, psoriatic arthritis, connective tissue diseases, such as systemic lupus erythematosus, or vasculitis.

 Other systemic diseases, such as hemochromatosis, gout, or rheumatic fever, which can also lead to joint participation, should be considered during differential diagnosis.

 Treatment of Rheumatoid Arthritis

 Physical therapy is an essential pillar of rheumatoid arthritis treatment.
 Therapy includes cooling applications in the form of cryotherapy, especially during acute episodes.
 In addition to cryotherapy, thermo-, hydro-, electro-therapy as well as exercise and massage therapy are used.

 Drug treatment of rheumatoid arthritis

-In connection with the treatment of rheumatoid arthritis is the guiding principle that, as soon as the diagnosis is made, therapy with classical DMARDs (disease-modifying anti-rheumatic drugs) should be initiated, since this can lead to rapid remission and low disease activity.
+As soon as the rheumatic disease is diagnosed, therapy with classical DMARDs (disease-modifying antirheumatic drugs) should be initiated, since this can lead to rapid remission and low disease activity.